darsto/dll-hotpatch-daemon/README.md

 This is a daemon for triggering remote re-compilation and runtime re-injecting of a DLL into an x86 process.
 Write DLLs potentially on a Linux machine, seamlessly compile and run them on a Windows box.
 This includes a GDB wrapper that essentially acts as a gdbserver.
 Hot-patch DLLs while debugging, inspect the bugs as they come.
 Or attach/detach on demand.

 **WARNING!
-The daemon is capable of executing any shell commands received on a TCP socket, use with caution.**
+The daemon is capable of executing any shell commands received on a TCP socket**

 ## Basic usage: